browserengineering/book/book/accessibility.md

 *Threaded accessibility*: The accessibility code currently speaks text on the browser thread, and blocks the browser thread while it speaks.
-This is pretty annoying.
-Solve this by moving the speaking to a new accessibility thread that is in charge of speaking the document.
+That's frustrating to use.
+Solve this by moving the speaking to a new accessibility thread.

 *High-contrast mode*: Implement high-contrast [forced-colors] mode.
 This should replace all colors with one of a small set of [high-contrast][contrast] colors.
-You should also draw a rectangular *backplate* behind all lines of text in order to ensure that there is sufficient contrast between the text and whatever is behind it.

 [forced-colors]: https://developer.mozilla.org/en-US/docs/Web/CSS/@media/forced-colors